Generic selectors

 To answer the question that everybody thinks when they see the name ‘Yankee Stadium’, yes, this stadium hosts football and baseball games.

-While the New York Yankees are the most famous team that plays here, New York FC also plays here hence Yankee Stadium in the category of a football stadium.
+While the New York Yankees are the most famous team that plays here, New York FC also plays here, hence Yankee Stadium is categorised as a football stadium.

-Now, speaking of large investments, the total cost of this one was more than £1.5 billion, which is just an incredible amount of money to plough into an arena.
-This cost and expansion came at great public expense too, as many citizens weren’t happy about the surrounding parks being swallowed up by the new build.
-Still, Yankee Stadium enjoys a commanding lead among the top ten most expensive stadiums.
+When discussing significant investments, it's worth noting that the total cost of this project exceeded £1.5 billion, an astonishing sum to invest in an arena.
+This expense and the accompanying expansion came at a substantial cost to the public, as many residents were unhappy about the surrounding parks being consumed by the new facility.
+Nevertheless, Yankee Stadium remains at the forefront among the ten most expensive stadiums.